raunak-io/booking-appointment-system/README.md

+to run the server with nodemon please use npm run dev to run without nodemon use npm run start

-please use this below configuration in src/configuration/firebase/serviceAccountKey.json
+please use this below firebase configuration in src/configuration/firebase/serviceAccountKey.json to connect to firebase db

 {
   "type": "service_account",